Skip to main content

 get_job_status

-Check the status of a ComfyUI job by its prompt ID.
-Returns whether the job is running, pending, or done.
+Check the status of a ComfyUI job by prompt ID.
+Returns whether the job is running, pending, or done, along with error details and execution statistics.

 Instructions

 Check the status of ONE ComfyUI job by its prompt_id (the id returned by enqueue_workflow).
 Queries the connected ComfyUI server; requires it to be running.
-Returns JSON with three booleans — running (executing now), pending (queued, not yet started), and done (finished or no longer tracked).
-Use get_queue to see the whole queue at once, and get_history for a finished job's full details and output filenames.
+Returns JSON with running, pending, and done booleans, plus optional status_str, error details, and execution_stats from ComfyUI history once the job is done.
+Use get_queue to see the whole queue at once, and get_history for full output filenames.

 Input Schema